-Today, manufacturers of CPE’s, including modem/routers, Smart Home hubs, IPTV STBs, ATA/VoIP, storage devices, media centers, Femtocell, IP-phones, and cameras are expected to allow remote management of these devices through the TR-069 standard.
-The standard allows service providers, such as ISP’s, Telco’s etc., to streamline the provisioning, maintenance and support of these CPE devices on a single platform, thereby reducing their support and maintenance costs while increasing customer satisfaction.
+Manufacturers of CPE – including modem, routers, Smart Home hubs, IPTV STBs, ATA/VoIP, storage devices, media centers, Femtocell, IP-phones, and cameras – are expected to allow remote management of these devices through the TR-069 standard.
+This standard allows service providers, such as ISPs, Telcos, etc., to streamline the provisioning, maintenance and support of these CPE devices on a single platform, thereby reducing their support and maintenance costs while increasing customer satisfaction.

-Friendly TR-069 client provides CWMP RPC functionality as defined by TR-069 Issue 1, Amendment 5, Protocol Version 1.3, between the host CPE device and an Auto Configuration Server (ACS).
+Friendly’s TR-069 client provides CWMP RPC functionality, as defined by TR-069 Issue 1, Amendment 5, Protocol Version 1.3, between the host CPE device and an Auto Configuration Server (ACS).
 Friendly TR69 client implementation is targeted at CPE devices running embedded Linux.
 Other environments are a straightforward implementation.
 The OEM client package includes the source code for multiple data models with stubbed off getter/setter functions that normally will run on the target platform once the cross-compile issues are resolved.
-This source provides a jump-start on the TR-069 implementation.
+This source provides a jumpstart on the TR-069 implementation.
 Executable demonstration versions of this code are available for X86 Linux workstations.

 Friendly Technologies provides a code generation tool that processes the TR-106 compatible data model definitions and generates the source code for the data model tables and getter/setter stubs for the TR-069 client.
 Instances of TR-106 data model definitions are TR-098, TR-181, and TR-104.
 The code generation tool allows customization of the data models as required for the target CPE devices.
 The client supports both the Root data models, InternetGatewayDevice:1 and Device:2, as defined by TR-106 and the various data model definitions.